 That’s all for this month,

-If the test question is three minus the square root of nine you can write down nothing but get full marks!
+P.S.
+If the exam question is three minus the square root of nine you can write down nothing but get full marks!